Apio Developer Environment¶

 Before creating a commit, test your code locally by running this in the repo root directory:

-During debugging, it is sometimes useful to run quick partial tests before running invoke check
+During debugging, it is sometimes useful to run quick partial tests before running invoke check.
+Here are some examples:

 # Run linters only